jatin1510/DNA-Cloud-v3.2/README.md

 > 3. User's Contact Number
 > 4. Unique Sample ID

+- In addition, this version also includes the error correction tool which uses the clustering algorithm.

 - DNA Cloud has been developed to generate a user-friendly, interactive environment for users to envisage their DNA data storage.

 ## About Us